-At first glance, these handbags emblazoned with images of same-sex, multi-racial families struck me as a brilliant fashion statement of inclusion and equality.
+At first glance, these handbags emblazoned with images of same-sex, inter-racial families struck me as a brilliant fashion statement of inclusion and equality.

-The handbags were launched as part of D&G’s Family Project which is based on Stafano’s ideals of the ‘traditional family’ and Sicilian culture.
-The project’s catwalks and magazine spreads have projected images of young, thin, attractive female models posing as biological mothers to their offspring.
+The handbags were launched as part of D&G’s Family Project which is based on Stefano’s ideas of the ‘traditional family’ and Sicilian culture.
+The collection’s catwalks and magazine spreads have projected images of young, thin, attractive female models posing as biological mothers to their offspring.
 The fundamental ideal promoted by the project’s campaigns is that of heterosexuality, whiteness and the biological generations of one Sicilian family.

 Stefano did not offer any helpful comments or justifications (to his brand, or to critical onlookers) for releasing the out-of-place handbags as part of his Family campaign.
 Further, his obvious ignorance of the context and placement of the handbags emphasise just how poorly thought out the move is.
 The brand have failed to maintain any responsibility for their offensive comments and it appears that they will continue to do so.